siennafaleiro/Complete-AI-ML-Roadmap-for-Beginners/README.md

 <h1 align=center> Free AI and Machine Learning Roadmap with Resources </h1>

-🧠 Become skilled in Artificial Intelligence, Machine Learning, Generative AI, Deep Learning, Data Science, Natural Language Processing, Reinforcement Learning and more with this complete 0 to 100 repository.
+🧠 Build expertise in Artificial Intelligence, Machine Learning, Generative AI, Deep Learning, Data Science, NLP, Reinforcement Learning, and more with this complete 0–100 learning repository.

-💡 You can follow these modules simultaneously as well as in order given below.
-The modules are ranked in increasing order of difficulty.
-Content with a `⭐` are highly recommended.
+💡 You can explore the modules in sequence or in parallel—they’re arranged from beginner to advanced.
+Items marked with a ⭐ are highly recommended.

-📚 These are a collection of the best free resources from YouTube and online courses, as well as other popular blogs and websites.
+📚 This roadmap brings together the best free tutorials, YouTube playlists, courses, blogs, and trusted online resources to help you learn effectively.

 ## Contents